 When she returned this time, Ms. Donny asked her again, “Where’s your water?
 Didn’t I tell you to put some in your cup, and come back?”

-Sweet little Weesie retorted defensively.
-“I aw weddy put it in my cup.
-And I aw weddy runk my rank of water.”
-She let out a long breath and changed her tone of voice.
-“NOW!
-What’s next?”
+Sweet little Weesie retorted defensively, “I aw weddy put it in my cup.
+And I aw weddy runk my rank of water!”
+She let out a long sigh and blurted, “Now, what’s next?
+I weddy!”

 My assistant was leaving the classroom to go check on Clarissa ...

-We wanted to know what was taking her so long to come back from an errand she ran to the teacher's classroom NEXT DOOR!
+We wanted to know what was taking her so long to come back from an errand she had run to the teacher's classroom NEXT DOOR!

 About that time hot and red-faced Clarissa jogged into the classroom.
 She was out of breath.

-I couldn't believe my eyes ...
-From her ankles down - she was covered in mud.
+And I couldn't believe my eyes.
+From her ankles down, she was covered in mud!

 “Well?”
-I said, lifting a brow.
-“What took you so long?”
+I said, curious as I could be, “what took you so long?”

 "Well,” she echoed, “I come right back ...
 I just took the LONG shortcut!”